zzalscv2/FFEA/docs/4-Tutorial/5-surftovoltut.md

 	tetgen -Y emd_5043_8ang.stl

 As simple as that.
 The -Y flags keeps the surface structure exactly as it was, ensuring elements are optimised without compromising their lower size limit as much as possible.
 We now have a series of files; ` emd_5043_10ang.1.* ` that contain the volumetric data.
-Let's convert this into the NETGEN .vol format:
+We can use these as input to build an FFEA model (skip to the next section), or convert this into the NETGEN .vol format:

 	ffeatools tettonet -i emd_5043_8ang.1.ele emd_5043_8ang.1.face emd_5043_8ang.1.node -o emd_5043_8ang.vol

-so that it can be passed to FFEA, and visualised with NETGEN.
+so that it visualised with NETGEN.

 ![Coarsened surface profiles of EMDB ID:5043 built using TETGEN.
 From the top, moving clockwise: 1A, 3A, 5A, 8A, 10A](tetgencoarsening.png "TETGEN - Coarsening Process")